Slovakia PM Fico's fate remains in balance after surgery, deputy PM says | Politics

 * Slovakia's president, president-elect call for calm

-(Adds news conference in paragraphs 1, 3-6, expands datelines and bylines) By Ayhan Uyanik, Boldizsar Gyori and Francois Murphy
+(Adds Pellegrini in paragraphs 9-10) By Ayhan Uyanik, Boldizsar Gyori and Francois Murphy

 BRATISLAVA/BANSKA BYSTRICA, Slovakia, May 16 (Reuters) - S lovakia's Prime Minister Robert Fico remains in a serious condition and it is too soon to say whether he will recover, a deputy prime minister said on Thursday, a day after an assassination attempt that has sent shock waves across Europe.
 The shooting was the first major assassination attempt on a European political leader for more than 20 years, and has drawn international condemnation.
 Political analysts and lawmakers say it has exposed an increasingly febrile and polarised political climate both in Slovakia and across Europe.